SABS-R3-Epidemiology/rEpiabm/README.md

     5.2 *A toy simulation*

-    Users can specify population parameter values (usually small quantities) to create the Population spatial structure*: Copy the example `toy` folder structure within the data folder and name it with your region of interest.
-Include the `.json` file as you will need to edit this later for your simulation.
+    Users can specify population parameter values (usually small quantities) to create the Population spatial structure*: Copy the example `toy` folder structure within the data folder.
+Include the `.json` file as you will may want edit this later for your simulation.

-You are now ready to generate or configure the population for your simulation.
+If you want to use Andorra or Toy as your region of interest, you can skip step 2 as you don't need to extract the spatial structure, though you may want to amend some parameters.

 ### Step 2: Generate the population spatial structure
 As shown in Figure 1, the region of interest is broken into a spatial structure: